French battleship Dunkerque: Mers-el-Kébir

-Dunkerques crew loosed the chains and started to get the ship underway just as the British opened fire; the ship was engaged by HMS Hood.
+Dunkerque's crew loosed the chains and started to get the ship underway just as the British opened fire; the ship was engaged by Hood.
 The French gunners responded quickly and Dunkerque fired several salvos at Hood before being hit by four 15 in shells in quick succession.
 The first was deflected on the upper main battery turret roof above the right-most gun, though it shoved in the armor plate and ignited propellant charges in the right turret half that asphyxiated all the men in that half; the left half remained operational.
 The shell itself was deflected off the turret face and failed to explode when it landed around 2000 m away.
 Fragments of armor plate that had been dislodged by the impact destroyed the run-out cylinder for the right gun, disabling it.
 The second shell passed through the unarmored stern, penetrating the armor deck and exiting the hull without exploding.
 Though it did little damage, the shell did cut the control line for the rudder, forcing the ship to use manual control, which hampered the crew's ability to steer the ship as they attempted to get underway.